sdhzhs/PolyhedronBoolean/README.md

 make

-in a Unix-like OS environment in which g++ has been deployed, then an exec named "CGALNefOp" will be generated.
+in a Unix-like OS environment in which g++ has been deployed, then a shared library named "libNefOp.so" and an exec named "CGALNefOp" will be generated.
 Moreover, type

 make clean